legoses/espnow_rssi/README.md

 - e.g. `#define CONFIG_ESP_WIFI_ESPNOW_MAX_ENCRYPT_NUM 15`.
 - Set 'encryptESPNOW' to true.
 - Change the values of lmk and pmk to unique 16 byte (26 character) strings.
 These strings must be the same on all devices you wish to communicate with.

+### Knows issues
+- Sometimes sorting does not work quite right
+- Names will briefly appear twice when a peer is removed